GruppoProgettoTMM201920-Parthenopeddit/AndroidAPP/README.md

 ## Acknowledgments

-* Thanks to Prof. R. Montella for his lessons, for his advices and his passion for computer science.
+* Thanks to Prof. R. Montella for his lessons, his advices and his passion for computer science.

 ## Google Slides